TritonDataCenter/sdc-amon/docs/index.md

 contacts to notify.
 A set of probes to run (e.g. check for N occurrences of "ERROR" in "/var/foo/bar.log" in a minute) are added to a monitor.

-## ListMonitors (GET /pub/:login/monitors)
+## ListMonitors (GET /pub/:user/monitors)

-List all monitors for this account.
+List all monitors for this user.

 ### Inputs